valentyntymku/moonshot/docs/index.md

 ## Getting started

 The Moonshot tool has been designed to be an extensible library for your specific use-case.
 Interested in how it can be used?
 See our [example documentation](example.md).
 The example doc uses the files shown in the [sample directory](https://github.com/acquia/moonshot/tree/master/sample) so you can figure out how to modify this for your own deployment strategy.

+We also want to [help you contribute and answer all your questions](http://moonshot.readthedocs.org/en/latest/about/contribute) on how Moonshot is maintained.

 ## Requirements